 Top Eugene-Area Campgrounds

 Camp close to Eugene and all its city amenities, yet still enjoy the serenity of nature.
 There are three popular campgrounds (and one great "glamping"destination) that make it possible to combine the urban and rural experiences.
-Go into town for exciting culinary events, epic street art, curated museums, a thriving nightlife and live entertainment.
+Go into town for exciting culinary experiences, epic street art and great shopping.
 Stay at camp to fish, swim or hike in the woods among old growth trees, recharging your spirit and breathing deeper.

 Here is a list of the best camping near Eugene.